JoonatanAlanampa/Blocks/README.md

 Each folder contains RTL, TB and Makefile to run the tests.
 Finally the waveforms can be checked using GTKWave.

-Example of a DUT passing all tests:
+Example of `a DUT passing all tests`:

 ![FIFO make](Images/fifo_make.png)

-Example of waveforms in GTKWave:
+Example of `waveforms` in GTKWave:

 ![FIFO waveforms](Images/fifo_wf.png)